Spring term home learning

-We are spending time in Autumn 1 recapping and embedding phase 5 phonics from Year 1.
-We will be focussing on a different sound each day, practising reading it and writing it.
-We will also be learning to spell Year 1 and Year 2 common exception words.
+We recapped and embedded phase 5 phonics from Year 1.
+We are now learning the spelling rules when adding different suffixes like -ed.
+We are learning to spell Year 1 and Year 2 common exception words.

 There are a few maths quizzes that can be completed at home to support this.
 These don't need to be printed out, you could write them out if you wanted, or have them on a screen and just write the answers on a sheet of paper.
 If you don't want to write them you could play a game where one person says the question and the other person says the answer as quickly as they can (maybe throw a ball to each other as you are doing this).
 This also works for number bonds to 10 where one person says a number eg 6 and the other person says what would make it to 10 eg 4.
 Hit the button is a good game to develop these skills too - the link is below.